The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Maintain a Steady Pour

-When pouring the water, aim for a steady and slow pour to wet the entire coffee bed.
-This ensures all the coffee grounds are evenly saturated, leading to a more balanced extraction.
+Aim for a steady and slow pour to wet the coffee bed when pouring the water.
+This ensures that the coffee grounds are evenly saturated, producing a more balanced extraction.

 Mind the Water Temperature

-The ideal water temperature for pour-over coffee is between 195 to 205 degrees Fahrenheit.
-Too hot, and you risk over-extraction; too cool, and you’ll under-extract the coffee, both of which can affect the flavor.
+The ideal water temperature for pour-over coffee is between 195 and 205 degrees Fahrenheit.
+Too hot and you risk over-extraction; too cool and you'll under-extract the coffee, which can affect the flavor.

 Clean Your Equipment